BY COREY ALMOND

 Parish Ministry, like the Catholic Church, is both ancient and new.
 Charitable works have been a part of parish life – tending to the worldly needs of people was the impetus for the diaconate through the Apostles in Acts 6:1-6.
 In the early church, each congregation had a list of needy recipients called a matriculum, and comparatively huge amounts of charity were given.
 This work was recognized as a sign of the greater promise of God’s love and provision.

-“We see the parish dimensions of social ministry not as an added burden, but as a part of what keeps a parish alive and makes it truly Catholic.
-Effective social ministry helps the parish not only do more, but be more — more of a reflection of the Gospel, more of a worshiping and evangelizing people, more of a faithful community.
+“We see the parish dimensions of social ministry not as an added burden but as a part of what keeps a parish alive and makes it truly Catholic.
+Effective social ministry helps the parish not only do more but be more — more of a reflection of the Gospel, more of a worshiping and evangelizing people, and more of a faithful community.
 It is an essential part of parish life.”

 It is inspiring to look back and see the incredible work that has been done in Central Colorado.
 Only a small part of that work can be described here, and certainly, many more people have been a part of Parish Social Ministry in this diocese over the years.

-(Corey Almond is Vice President of Community and Parish Engagement for Catholic Charities of Central Colorado.)
+Corey Almond is Vice President of Adult Services for Catholic Charities of Central Colorado.